gdraheim/docker-systemctl-replacement/README.md

     docker run --stop-timeout 100 --name running image docker-compose.yml: stop_grace_period: 100

+---

 ## Something is not implemented

-Although this script has been developed for quite a time, it does only implement a limited number of commands.
+Although this script has been developed for quite a while, it does only implement a limited number of commands.
 And it should still be considered in a Beta state.
 In all the existing implementations the replacement should produce